-Whether coming from Washington, Philadelphia, Baltimore, or anywhere else in the surrounding area, then you likely know how difficult parking in the city can be.
+Whether coming from Baltimore, Washington, Philadelphia, or anywhere else in the surrounding area, then you likely know how difficult parking in the city can be.
 Fortunately, it doesn’t have to be difficult to find a spot for your cruise.
-In fact, the port makes it pretty simple.
+In fact, the Port of Baltimore makes it pretty simple.

-Unfortunately, there aren’t a ton of options or competition for parking.
-That means you are stuck with parking at the port itself.
+Unfortunately, there aren’t a ton of options or competition for parking near the port.
 The good news is that Baltimore’s terminal parking is extremely convenient and not terribly expensive compared to other ports around the country.
 (Baltimore park & cruise hotels do offer more choices.)

-What we like is that parking is relatively cheap — $15 a day for most cars.
+What we like is that parking is relatively cheap — $15 a night for most cars.
+(Parking is payable upon arrival.)
 While the idea of shelling out $105 for a week-long cruise might not seem like a deal, considering that many other ports charge $20 or more, it’s a decent deal.

 If you have an oversized vehicle like an RV, the rate jumps to $30 per day for those under 30 feet, or $40 per day for those longer than 30 feet.
-You can pay with cash, credit card (Visa, MasterCard, AMEX), or traveler’s checks.
-Unlike many other ports, you pay at arrival.
+You can pay with cash, credit card (Visa, Mastercard, AMEX), or traveler’s checks.

 More on Cruising From Baltimore